 Charlotte’s Web Pumpkin

 Create Wilbur or Charlotte by using construction paper for ears and pipe cleaners for legs, then add a cute little spider web.
 This project was a hit at a family gathering I hosted, with everyone admiring the clever use of materials.
+If you have leftover scraps, try making a fun construction paper collage.

 Winnie the Pooh Pumpkin

 Use yellow paint and add a red felt shirt to make a Winnie the Pooh pumpkin.
 I remember using honey pots around it for a sweet touch, and it was a delightful addition to our fall decor.
+This is just one of many fun painted pumpkin ideas you can try this season.

 Captain Underpants Pumpkin